bmarkslash7/bmarkslash7.github.io/_posts/2015-10-23-QPot-The-R-Package.md

 ---
 layout: post
-title: QPot: The R Package for SDEs
+title: QPot The R Package for SDEs
 ---

 23 October 2015